zSeriesGuy/SpeakReader/README.md

 There seems to be many speech-to-text applications out there.
 But they all seem to be designed for input and output on the same device.
 I wanted something that could output the speech-to-text transcription to many in realtime.

 SpeakReader is an application that takes microphone or line-in input and transcribes it to text in realtime.
-It then sends the transcription text to a web page.
+It then sends the transcription text to listening web clients.
 As a speech is being given, anyone with a smart device (smart phone, tablet, laptop) can connect to the web server and read what is being spoken.

-SpeakReader can be used anywhere that spoken words need to be transcribed to text and shared: churches, conferences, meetings, etc.
+SpeakReader can be used anywhere that spoken words need to be transcribed to text and shared to many: churches, conferences, meetings, etc.
 It is written in Python and can run on any platform that supports Python.
 As a very low cost solution, I am running SpeakReader in production at my church on a Raspberry Pi 3.
 SpeakReader's system requirements and demands are very low.

-SpeakReader is currently written to invoke the [Google Speech-To-Text](https://cloud.google.com/speech-to-text/) service.
-But I plan to add support in the future for [IBM Watson](https://www.ibm.com/watson/services/speech-to-text/) and [AWS](https://aws.amazon.com/transcribe/).
+SpeakReader is currently written to invoke the [Google Speech-To-Text](https://cloud.google.com/speech-to-text/) API service.
+I plan to add support in the future for [IBM Watson](https://www.ibm.com/watson/services/speech-to-text/) and [AWS](https://aws.amazon.com/transcribe/).

 If you find value in this project, please consider making a [donation via PayPal](https://paypal.me/jerryleenance).
-80% of your donation will go to the [Ladonia Baptist Church](https://www.ladoniabaptist.org) building fund.
+80% of your donation will go to the [Ladonia Baptist Church](https://www.ladoniabaptist.org) building debt-retirement fund.
-You may also make a [donation](https://onrealm.org/LadoniaBaptist/Give/EAVLVGBZJN) directly to the church building fund.
+You may also make a [donation](https://onrealm.org/LadoniaBaptist/Give/EAVLVGBZJN) directly to the church building fund through their online-giving system.

 ## Installation